D How to calculate a NLTE model with TMAP

 RADIATIVE EQUILIBRIUM: DIFFERENTIAL/INTEGRAL FORM

-.INNER BOUNDARY: LAMBDA-ITERATION
+.INNER BOUNDARY: LAMBDA

 .LINEARIZE HYDROSTATIC EQUATION